Evernote and Google Drive

 Relatively speaking, Google Drive is smarter than Evernote.
 After you transfer your notes to Google Drive, you can find your data faster with the smart search provided by Google Drive.
 In addition, Google Drive will provide a clearer folder hierarchy, which is more conducive to your note management.
 What's more, you get up to 15GB of free storage space in Google Drive, enough to store a lot of data in the cloud.

-You can export Evernote to Google Drive using MultCloud in 3 easy steps.
+You can transfer Evernote to Google Drive using MultCloud in 3 easy steps.

 Step 1: Visit the MultCloud home page.
-Create a free account or click "Try without signing up" for a temporary account.
+Create a free account or directly authorize login using your Google or Facebook account.

 Step 2: After logging in, click "Add Cloud" to select Evernote to add, and add Google Drive in the same way.